jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 Here:

 - *nycomments.exe* is the executable file name.
 - input1.json contains existing comments to a youtube video.
+In this README we will refer to this file as **the json file**.
 - input2.txt contains operations we want to perform.
+In this README we will refer to this file as **the second input file**, or just the **input2** file.
 - output.txt is where to print your output to.

-To summerize what your program does: your program reads all existing comments from *input1.json* (replace this with the real json file names), store them in trees, and read the operations from *input2.txt* (replace this with the real input txt file names), and then perform these operations, and every time there is a "display_comment" operation in the *input2.txt* file, you program display the specified comment into output.txt.
-If there are multiple *display_comment* operations in *input2.txt*, then your program will display all of them in *output.txt*, one by one.
+To summerize what your program does: your program reads all existing comments from **the json file**, store them in trees, and read the operations from **the second input file**, and then perform these operations, and every time there is a "display_comment" operation in **the second input file**, you program display the specified comment into output.txt.
+If there are multiple *display_comment* operations in **the second input file**, then your program will display all of them in *output.txt*, one by one.

 ## Format of input1.json